ivancuric/js-perf/README.md

 Along that, you are probably using the `babel-polyfill` package and `whatwg-fetch` to patch up missing features in older browsers.
 Then, if you're writing code using `async/await`, you also transpile it using generators need to include the `regenerator-runtime`...

-The point is, you add almost 100 kilobytes to your JS bundle, w
+The point is, you add almost 100 kilobytes to your JS bundle, which has a
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTg5OTczOTgwLDM1MjIzNTU5MywtNzY5NT
+eyJoaXN0b3J5IjpbMTcxNTQzMDQ5OSwzNTIyMzU1OTMsLTc2OT
-E1NDJdfQ==
+UxNTQyXX0=
 -->